isabo/hyperapp-custom-element/README.md

 In addition, some or all of the Javascript properties and HTML attributes need to be kept in sync with each other.

-**This library provides functionality to configure and handle all of these behaviours.**
+**This library provides functionality to configure and handle all of these behaviours automatically.**

 ## Installation